AngriestSCV/AngryShaderForgeDocumentation/docs/nodes.md

 ## Property
 ![property](node-images/property.png)

-Allows creating a property thatt can be edited in your modules section of the material properties.
+Allows creating a property that can be edited in your modules section of the material properties.
 If checked the `Is Constant` checkbox will cause the value to be used directly and it will not be avaliable for editing in the inspector.